-In carrying out its duties, described in Paragraph 9.4 above, the Audit Function, whose responsibility is entrusted to Mr Mario Vidale, structures its activities into (i) audits on processes, (ii) audits deriving from regulatory obligations, (iii) audits on the settlement structures, (iv) audits on internal fraud and (v) other activities envisaged by regulations, projects, administrative and reporting requirements.
-The procedures for the performance of the tasks assigned to the Audit Function are defined and formalised in the document "Audit Policy", approved recently by the Board of Directors of Unipol on 23 June 2022.
+In carrying out its duties, described in paragraph 9.4 above, the Audit Function, whose responsibility is entrusted to Mr Mario Vidale, structures its activities into (i) audits and other activities on processes, (ii) audits deriving from regulatory obligations, (iii) audits on the settlement structures, (iv) internal fraud detection and (v) other activities required by regulations, projects and administrative requirements.
+The procedures for the performance of the tasks assigned to the Audit Function are defined and formalised in the document "Audit Policy", approved recently by the Board of Directors of Unipol on 21 December 2023.